askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 # Hardware setup
-* first off all, get the pinout of your new 3D-printer mainboard, I used the SKR1.4 Pro, pinout image is added in this folder: img/SKR-V1.4-Turbo-pinout.jpg
+* First off all, get the pinout of your new 3D-printer mainboard, I used the SKR1.4 Pro, you can find the pinout image here: img/SKR-V1.4-Turbo-pinout.jpg

 # Used hardware